- May 14, 2009 Tweaked & corrected some typos.

 One of my favorite moments in the Star Wars series is when Ben Kenobi kills General Grievous with a blaster instead of a Light Saber.
 Kenobi tosses down the blaster saying: “So uncivilized.”
 Blasters do the job.
 But it’s the Light Saber that makes the Jedi.
 There are just a few poets who really understand meter and rhyme.

 But enough with delusions of grandeur.
 At right is an extract from one of my own poems.
 You can click on the image to see the full poem.
-One of my latest poems, written in blank verse, is Erlkönigen.
+One of my latest poems (as of 2010), written in blank verse, is Erlkönigen.

 To write poetry using meter or rhyme, these days, is to be a fringe poet – out of step and, in some cases, treated with disdain and contempt by poets writing in the dominant free verse aesthetic.